The following dependencies must be installed in order to run applications created with the Lisk SDK:

 pg_ctl -D /usr/local/var/postgresql@10 start createuser lisk createdb --owner=lisk lisk_dev psql --dbname=lisk_dev --command="ALTER USER lisk WITH PASSWORD 'password';"

 Please change the

-Running PostgreSQL inside a Docker container will setup the correct version of PostgreSQL and containerize it away from any existing versions that may be present locally on your machine.
-Please choose this setup if unfamiliar with PostgreSQL, or if problematic issues with a previously installed version of PostgreSQL have occured.
+Running PostgreSQL inside a Docker container will set up the correct version of PostgreSQL and containerize it away from any existing versions that may be present locally on your machine.
+Please choose this set up if you are unfamiliar with PostgreSQL, or if problematic issues with a previously installed version of PostgreSQL have occured.

-Supported Platforms: For further information please refer to the following link: https://docs.docker.com/engine/installation/#desktop
+Supported platforms: For further information please refer to the following link: Docker installation

 To install Docker please refer to the applicable link listed below for your operating system: